Darcie spends her free time going down research rabbit holes and occasionally writing down what she finds.

 Albert Ostman was a Canadian prospector who lived from around 1893 to 1975.
 So why is he noteworthy enough to write an article about?
 Well, Albert Ostman also happened to have claimed he was abducted by a Sasquatch and held captive for six days.

 One evening in 1924 near Toba Inlet, British Columbia, Albert Ostman was sleeping.
 He hadn't meant to be asleep.
-The previous three nights, there had been signs that someone - or something - was visiting during his sleep, and Ostman had resolved to stay awake to catch the visitor in the act.
+The previous three nights, there had been signs that someone—or something—was visiting during his rest, and Ostman had resolved to stay awake to catch the visitor in the act.

 "They look like a family, old man, old lady and two young ones, a boy and a girl.
 The boy and the girl seem to be scared of me.
 The old lady did not seem too pleased about what the old man dragged home.
 But the old man was waving his arms and telling them all what he had in mind.
 They all left me then."